-Addressing Boston’s full history would take days - possibly weeks or months, even - thanks to it being one of America’s oldest cities and the site of centuries’ worth of history.
-But perhaps the best way to immerse yourself in Boston’s history is to actually live here, navigating the confusing streets, walking along the Freedom Trail, taking in the amazing sites and architecture on your way to the office or nearby Boston apartments.
-Students, scholars, visitors and Beantown transplants all enjoy living in the city for various reasons, which is part of the reason residents are choosing to stay planted firmly in their historic hometown instead of up and moving to sprawling suburbia, creating a housing demand that makes the city’s real estate all the more valuable.
+Discovering all of Boston’s history would take days - possibly weeks or months - thanks to it being one of America’s oldest cities and the site of countless landmark events.
+But perhaps the best way to immerse yourself in Boston’s history is to actually live here, navigating the streets, walking along the Freedom Trail, taking in the amazing sites and architecture on your way to and from your apartment.
+Students, scholars, visitors all enjoy living in Boston for various reasons.
+Current residents are choosing to stay planted firmly in their historic hometown instead of up and moving to sprawling suburbia, creating a housing demand that makes the city’s real estate all the more valuable.

 Learn more about all of our Boston apartments.

 Equity has apartment communities in locations all over the Boston area.

 We're committed to finding you a home that suits your needs.
 Whether you are